Adopted at September 2001 Annual General Meeting

 1.2 Members of this Association accept a common code of reference within which to manage their responsibilities to supervisees, as well as clients, members of this Association and the wider community.
 Whilst this code cannot resolve all ethical and practical related issues, it aims to provide a framework for addressing ethical issues and to encourage optimum levels of practice.
 Supervisors will need to judge which parts of this code apply to particular situations.
 They have to decide between conflicting responsibilities.

-1.3 The term supervisee refers to all the following but not exclusively: recipients of individual, group or peer supervision, including trainees on courses.
+1.3 The term supervisee refers to all the following but not exclusively: recipients of individual, group, paired or peer supervision, including trainees on courses.

 1.4 Members of this Association are expected to inform supervisees and trainees that their practice is governed by this Code of Ethics.